 Take adult dogs on walks to provide exercise and add enjoyment to their time at the Greenville Humane Society, work on simple commands and leash walking skills, and socialize them with humans as well as other animals.
-Dedicate time to assisting staff with household chores like laundry, washing dishes, sweeping, cleaning, and organizing.
+Dog Walker Volunteers must be Fear Free Certified and take a Behavioral Training Class with Greenville Humane Society staff.

 Want to get involved, but your time constraints don’t fit with GHS’s schedule?
 No problem!
 There are plenty of ways you can help pets in our care.
 Explore alternate volunteer opportunities below.

 As a Foster Parent, you will receive 8 volunteer hours per day when caring for one of our sick animals.
 Please let our Healing Place Manager know that you need hours and she will be able to approve them after the fostering period.

 Check out our wish lists!
 These are items that we need donated to our facility on a regular basis.
 We award 1 hour per every five items donated from our lists.
 Donations can be dropped off at our Adoption Center during normal business hours.